Lived Experience of the Law: A research and policy project

 This is a co-produced research project in two respects:

-- Peer researchers with lived experience will be involved in the design and delivery of all aspects of the research, including as co-interviewers and co-facilitators of the policy workshops.
-Their involvement will help the research team to develop sensitive and appropriately targeted research instruments; to recruit and build rapport with respondents from diverse backgrounds; and to remain alert and responsive to contrasting perspectives.
+- Peer researchers with lived experience are involved in the design and delivery of all aspects of the research, including as co-interviewers and co-facilitators of the policy workshops.
+Their involvement helps the research team to develop sensitive and appropriately targeted research instruments; to recruit and build rapport with participants from diverse backgrounds; and to remain alert and responsive to contrasting perspectives.

 - The policy workshops are explicitly focused on co-production.
 They will give rise to conclusions and recommendations developed through discussion, reflection and exchange between justice professionals and lay court users – two groups which rarely meet outside formal judicial proceedings.